standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Yes,” said Emily.
-“If we are to persist in thinking unproved evil of Dickie, and of course we {103}are to do that.
+“If we are to persist in thinking unproved evil of Dickie, and of course we are to do that.
 That must have been providential, and I told you I had got religion from it.
 So organic too, for William to prevent it, when it was only he, who made the prevention necessary!